 - You risk hiring the wrong one: The wrong property manager can cost you tens of thousands for many reasons.
 You must invest time and effort in learning what makes a good property manager and interviewing several.

 Self-Management vs. Property Management: The Resident’s Perspective

 Self-management lets you build a close relationship with your residents.
 This can help you keep residents around longer.

 But consider this: What if something happens and you’re out of town, unable to deal with the issue?

 Tenants want prompt and professional responses from the main point of contact for any issues that arise.

 However, a local property manager is on standby for these matters.
-The tenant won’t care who they’re interacting with, as long as their point of contact resolves issues quickly and efficiently.
+The resident won’t care who they’re interacting with, as long as their point of contact resolves issues quickly and efficiently.